xhrsteven/Eyepetizer-react-app/README.md

 * MongoDB
 * JSON Web Token
 * React
+* JavaScript

 # Tasks
-Create a database to store user information.
+* Create a database to store user information.
-Polish log in
+* Polish log in
+* Customize web page design
+* Store routes to navigate through pages
+* Create comment box and user reaction (like,dislike) to store into database